Blue Shield's utilization management decisions

 • Federal Employee Program Medical Policy (FEP PPO only)

-• AIM Specialty Health Radiology Guidelines (DSNP only)
+• AIM Specialty Health radiology guidelines (DSNP only)

 • National Comprehensive Cancer Network Guidelines (DSNP only)